OfficeDev/Office-Add-in-Commands/Tools/LatestOfficeBuild.md

 1. Download the [Office 2016 Deployment Tool](http://www.microsoft.com/en-us/download/details.aspx?id=49117).
 2. Run the tool, this will extract 2 files. **Setup.exe** and **configuration.xml**.
 3. Replace the configuration file with this [First Release Configuration File](https://raw.githubusercontent.com/OfficeDev/Office-Add-in-Commands-Samples/master/Tools/FirstReleaseConfig/configuration.xml).
+If you really want to be on the bleeding age set the channel to "InsidersFast".
+Make sure you read the details of the program on the links above.
 4. From an elevated command prompt (Run as admin) run:
     `setup.exe /configure configuration.xml`